cuthbertLab/music21/music21/doc/html/_sources/moduleConverter.txt

     .. method:: parseURL(url)

-    Given a url, download and parse
+    Given a url, download and parse the file into a Stream.

 Class ConverterMusicXML